UkoeHB/bevy_cobweb_ui/src/sickle_ext/SICKLE.md

 ```

-## Basic usage

-When attributes are added to plain entities, they are collected in an internal [`DynamicStyle`](bevy_cobweb_ui::sickle::DynamicStyle) component.
-Whenever `DynamicStyle` changes, all static attributes are immediately removed and applied to the entity.
-Responsive and animated attributes are retained in the component so they can be used to apply new values to the entity in response to flux interactions.

-`DynamicStyle` is not aware of `PseudoStates`, so if any attributes on a plain entity have states, a warning will be logged.
-To use `PseudoStates`, you need a *control group*.

 ## Control groups

 A control group is a group of entities in a scene hierarchy that are linked together and allow interactions on certain entities in the group to activate other entities' attributes.